wso2/docs-ei/en/streaming-integrator/docs/admin/viewing-overall-statistics.md

 This shows the number of JVM threads that are currently blocked.

+**Purpose**

+You can use these statistics to profile your JVM.

 ## Memory Heap Used

 ![Memory Heap Used](../images/viewing-overall-statistics/memory-heap-used.png)

 This shows the JVM memory heap that is currently consumed by your Streaming Integrator deployment.

+**Purpose**

+You can evaluate the performance of your Streaming Integrator servers based on the memory heap usage.

 ## File Descriptors Open